Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Numerical Experiments

-\paragraph{Experiment 1} The global distribution on $K=10$ phenotype occurrences is assumed to decrease exponentially from 35\% for $\phi_1$ to 2\% for $\phi_{10}$, while associated costs-per-breath rise exponentially from 0.85 to $\sim$5.
-The solution components associated with the most common phenotypes converges quickly, while those associated with rare phenotypes converge most slowly (Fig.\ref{res:ex1}).
-Three-percent random noise is added to sampled costs; RMS errors in the estimated payoff matrix are uniformly less than 5\% of the true value (the scale of added to costs) even for rare events after using about 1 million sample game instances (\textit{i.e.} $10^3$ kilosamples of strategy interaction).
-This also suggests very little bias in the solution, provided samples are sufficiently large.
+In this baseline experiment, the global distribution on $K=10$ breath type occurrences is assumed to decrease exponentially from 35\% for $\phi_1$ to 2\% for $\phi_{10}$, while associated costs-per-breath rise exponentially from 0.85 to $\sim$5.
+These breath types and their costs are also assumed to be the ground truth in experiments 2 and 3.
+Figure \ref{res:ex1} panels show the decay of error rate with increasing sample size as well as heatmaps of the upper triangle of payoff values.
+Three-percent random noise is added to sampled costs (prior to subtraction); RMS errors in the estimated payoff matrix are uniformly less than 5\% of the true value (the scale of noise added to costs) even for rare events after using about 1 million sample game instances (\textit{i.e.}, $10^3$ kilosamples of strategy interaction).
+The result suggests very little solution bias provided the population of strategy--cost data is sufficiently large.